lcstrang/lcstrang.github.io/cv.md

 **Familiar with:** C, C++, Mathematica, Matlab, HTML, Jekyll, Microsoft Office Suite, Libre Office Suite, Google office suite

 ### PUBLICATIONS
 The following publications are publications in which I have made an active and appreciable contribution.
+For a full list of all my papers, including papers from the LIGO-Virgo-KAGRA collaboration, visit my [ORCID](https://orcid.org/0000-0001-7834-9235).
-A more detailed overview of my papers can be found [here](/papers/)
+A more detailed overview of my papers can be found [here](/papers/).

-**Abbott et al (2021)**, *Searches for continuous gravitational waves from 15 young supernova remnants in the first half of the third observing run of advanced LIGO and Virgo*, ApJ, accepted, [arxiv.org/abs/2105.11641](https://arxiv.org/abs/2105.11641)
+**Abbott et al (2021)**, *Searches for continuous gravitational waves from 15 young supernova remnants in the first half of the third observing run of advanced LIGO and Virgo*, [ApJ](https://iopscience.iop.org/article/10.3847/1538-4357/ac17ea), 912 80, [arxiv.org/abs/2105.11641](https://arxiv.org/abs/2105.11641)

 * Project manager for full collaboration paper
 * Managed a team of analysts and writers
 * Lead analyst for one of the three pipelines presented
 * Identified and corrected gaps in the standard process for setting upper limits

-**L. C. Strang, A. Melatos, N. Sarin, P. D. Lasky**, *Inferring properties of neutron stars born in short gamma-ray bursts with a plerion-like X-ray plateau*, MNRAS, accepted, [arxiv.org/abs/2107.13787](https://arxiv.org/abs/2107.13787)
+**L. C. Strang, A. Melatos, N. Sarin, P. D. Lasky**, *Inferring properties of neutron stars born in short gamma-ray bursts with a plerion-like X-ray plateau*, [MNRAS](https://doi.org/10.1093/mnras/stab2210), Volume 507, Issue 2, October 2021, Pages 2843–2855, [arxiv.org/abs/2107.13787](https://arxiv.org/abs/2107.13787)

 * Developed python implementation of new model for the X-ray afterglows that follow some sGRBs
 * Performed and optimized parameter estimation process, including prior selection, validation, and result analysis